ryleg/fayalite/README.md

 to /target/scala-2.11/classes/index-fastopt.html.
 Idk why workbench requires this path, but it won't load up if it's not there.

-Use ./run.sh to start or add aliases as below to run components separately.
+Add aliases as below to run components separately.

 ```
 cat << EOF >> ~/.bash_profile